zuri-training/qr_gen_team60/README.md

 5. Open a Pull Request

 <!-- How to run project -->
-## Run the project
+## To Run the project

 1. Fork the repository
 2. Clone repository to you local machine
 3. Create a new virtual environment
-4. Install dependencies using ## pip3 install -r requirements.txt
+4. Install dependencies using ## pip install -r requirements.txt
 5. Run migrations
 6. python manage.py  runserver